 3. Clarifying shampoo

-It goes without saying that having the right shampoo goes a long way in the overall health of your hair and a clarifying shampoo gives hair a deep clean, washing away the buildup that causes strands to tangle.
+Having the right shampoo goes a long way in the overall health of your hair, and a clarifying shampoo gives hair a deep clean, washing away the buildup that causes strands to tangle.

 Find it on Amazon.